 The word “hero” is often misused, declaring celebrities as the one we have all been waiting for.
-We attribute them a talent or other star-like characteristics we do not know if they are real once they close the front door behind them.
+We attribute them a talent or other star-like characteristics that might not exist once they close the front door behind them.

-Real heroes are at work every day: rescue workers like firemen, doctors and nurses in overcrowded hospitals or war zones.
+Real heroes are at work every day: rescue workers like firefighters policemen and women, doctors and nurses in overcrowded hospitals, or in war zones.
 Oftentimes heroes are just like you and me, saving a child from being run over by a car or caring for animals who were abandoned by their owners.

 When I think of heroes, I think of firemen, especially those that made incredible sacrifices on 9/11.
 When they ran up 70 flights of staircases with heavy tools strapped to their backs, they knew there was a real chance they would not make it out alive.

 Sadly, some didn’t.